phoenixwilliams/MultiTaskLibrary/readme.md

     - The algorithm takes 0.5 seconds for carry out 100 iterations of a 50-dimensinoal problem with a population of 100.

     - The algorithm returns population and if stated the average fitness of each task throughout the optimization process.

+    - Each iteration calls the objective function 'offspring_popu_size' times